The Sugar Hill Suite

-The Sugar Hill Suite is an album performed by multi-instrumentalist Joe McPhee's Trio X recorded in 2004 and first released on the CIMP label.
+The Sugar Hill Suite is a studio album performed by multi-instrumentalist Joe McPhee's Trio X recorded in 2004 and first released on the CIMP label.

 Reception

 In JazzTimes Marc Masters wrote "The Sugar Hill Suite alternates between slow meditations and swinging vamps.
 The opening "For Agusta Savage" is mournful, as McPhee traces an Ornette Coleman-ish tenor sax pattern.
 Later, "Triple Play" and "Monk's Waltz" are catchy yet reflective, at times even serene.
 This affinity for combining the somber with the upbeat peaks on the stunning 16-minute title track".
 On All About Jazz Kurt Gottschalk said "There's plenty of payoff in The Sugar Hill Suite, an oddly plaintive dedication to the spirit of Harlem.
 Far from the jazz-renaissance throwback that might be expected, it is luxuriously languid".